invisiblethreat/invisiblethreat.github.io/_posts/2020-04-16-docker-lan.md

 ### The Docker Network

 By default, on Linux, Docker creates the `172.17.0.0/16` network.
-The addresses in this space are non-deterministic, which is a non-issue when you're expsoing ports, as it's the host that will weld things together via `docker-proxy`.
+The addresses in this space are non-deterministic, which is a non-issue when you're exposing ports, as it's the host that will weld things together via `docker-proxy`.
 This is not desireable for my uses.
 My goal is to avoid binding ports on the gateway host if at all possible.